Wistelle/RFProject/README.md

 For an example of this, please check `pull_raw_events.py`.
 Do note that I have not uploaded it to GitHub as I have yet to implement the secret service and uploading the file will result in the leak of the API token.

+The body of the response is formatted such that if decoded with `utf-8`, you will receive a ready-to-ingest .csv file.

 ## 1.4 Data Ingestion

-To do that, navigate to the `RF App`, then `Settings > Add Data`
+To ingest data, navigate to the `RF App`, then `Settings > Add Data`
 [Alternatively click here to go directly to the add data page.](http://127.0.0.1:8000/en-GB/manager/TA-recordedfuture/adddata)

-Once there, use `Monitor` so that it updates real time without you having to reupload all the time.
+Once there, use `Monitor` and follow the instructions to designate a folder such that it updates near real-time without you having to constantly reupload.

-Alternatively, just upload the files if you'd prefer it manually.
+Alternatively, if you would like more manual control just upload the files directly.

 # 2. RFProject Usage